 Tallgrass Prairie National Preserve is committed to restoring and reconstructing approximately 500 acres of smooth brome fields within the Fox Creek riparian area to native vegetation that once grew here.
 The restoration strategy will include the use of cultural practices (fire, haying, and grazing), herbicides, and seeding and planting of native grasses and wildflowers.

 After years of planning, the preserve is planting native prairie seed in lowland prairie around the bottomland interpretive trail.
 This trail is open to the public for seeing and experiencing this reconstruction of a lowland tallgrass prairie.

 To reach the goal of replanting approximately 500 acres, prairie reconstruction will be done in stages adding new acreage each year.
 This approach provides viewing of restoration in various stages.
 Volunteers have assisted with the gathering of native prairie seed for this project.
 If you would like to volunteer for prairie seed collection, call the preserve for more information (620) 273-8494.

 Hike the Bottomland Trail area and experience grass that is "tall in the fall."

-Download the Fox Creek Trail Brochure found on the Publications page for further details and photos of the prairie restoration areas.
+More information on the Fox Creek Trail Brochure can be found on the Publications page for further details and photos of the prairie restoration areas.